MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 4. For regions outside North America:

-    - Edit the registry for authentication to the service.
+    - Edit the registry for service discovery.

 #### Prerequisite 1: The Azure Rights Management service must be activated